 Information You Can Expect to Receive

 You will receive photos, detailed medical information and a family history report on your child.
 Families receive medical updates and photos on a regular basis during the period between referral and travel.
-Children are tested for Hepatitis B and HIV before leaving Korea.

 Estimated Wait Times for a Referral

 Most applicants receive their child’s referral in less than six months after their dossier is submitted.

 Two trips of approximately one week each are required to bring your child home.
 You will most likely travel 9-15 months after receiving your child’s referral.
 Both parents are required to travel for the first trip, and at least one parent, a U.S. citizen, is required to travel for the second trip.
 Accommodations in Seoul are modern and comfortable, and English is widely spoken.